affinitydb/doc/interface [cplusplus].md

 explicitly by the client, it is recommended to always use code that handles both cases, such as the `CollectionIterator` defined at line 247 in serialization.h (in tests_kernel/src).

+#IMap
+The new [maps](./terminology.md#map) are accessed via `IMap`, which acts as a simple iterator with a random access starting point.

 #IStream
 This interface is used both to push [BLOBs](./terminology.md#blob) into the store (by implementing a client IStream-derived class), and to read BLOBs from the store.
 Via `IStream::dataType`,